 Advance Refunding Definition

-Advance refunding is a process in which the proceeds from the bond are used to clear up the dept associated with another bond.
+Advance refunding is a process in which the proceeds from the bond are used to clear up the debt associated with another bond.
 Here, the new bonds are issued at a lower price, and this mechanism is used to get rid of the higher interest cost by investing in new bonds whose interest cost is less as compared to the old bond.

 - Advance refunding is used by the government when they are interested in delaying the debt clearances.
 They adopt this practice to save the interest cost associated with the bonds.
 The new bonds are then used to pay off the debts associated with the old bonds.
 In this type of mechanism, the refinancing is also done, which helps the municipalities to clear their outstanding debts.